 The voice is the first thing that comes to mind for most people when they think of a speech presentation.
 Yes, the voice is important, but we also communicate with our bodies.
 The nonverbal elements of delivery discussed below can help us appear confident and competent at the podium.

 Personal Appearance - Although we hate to admit it, how we look matters; both to ourselves and to our audience.
 You don't need a tuxedo or a satin dress to give a good speech, but dressing so that you feel presentable and professional will help you give a better speech and reduce your anxiety about being judged.
 Your audience will appreciate you putting your best foot forward as well.
 Looking nice is a sign that you care about what you are going to say.

 Movement - It is good to practice to see how speech anxiety influences your movement.
 Many develop nervous habits such as shifting their weight from one foot to the other, uncontrollable hand motions, or pacing back and forth.
 These will disappear as you become more comfortable and practiced.

 Gestures - Motioning with your hands can help get your message across, though it can also become a distraction.
 There is no perfect amount of gestures, just so as long as they are natural and are not so excessive that they take away the focus from the message you're trying to convey.
 Remember to think how you would gesture during a natural conversation.

 Eye Contact - Considered the base level of communication with your audience, eye contact is the best way to establish a relationship with your audience.
 An absence of eye contact can quickly mean an absence of the audience's attention.
 Eye contact also aids in making you seem honest and credible, while failure to do so can sometimes come across as dishonest or insincere.

-Prepared by GVSU Speech Lab Consultants
+Prepared by GVSU Speech Lab Consultants & Carl J. Brown

-Information adapted from Stephen Lucas' The Art of Public Speaking, Tenth Edition.
+Some information adapted from Stephen Lucas' The Art of Public Speaking, Tenth Edition.